Glenmore Reservoir Erosion Hotspots

 |

-Where is this work happening
+Where this work is happening

 Click to enlarge image.